Benevolent Fund Committee

 Before joining the committee I had no idea of the great work the Benevolent Fund are doing, providing financial support to past pupils of all the Scared Heart schools in Ireland and Scotland.
 We’ve all had expenses like needing a new boiler or medical expenses for our children, and the BF have helped girls like us, whose life circumstances have meant that they are not in a position to pay for these things.
 Most of us have been very lucky, but life hasn’t been fair to all of us, and for every success story we read about in the e-zine, there are others, who through no fault of their own, have found themselves in straitened financial circumstances.
 Relationship breakdown, addiction, mental health issues are all real issues facing our past pupils.
 If you or a friend need support from the Benevolent Fund, please contact us in complete confidence.

 I left Mount Anville in 1977 having started in the Montessori at 4 years of age.
 Not being academic I joined Bank of Ireland where I worked as a Computer Operator in the 80’s a very different role today.
-I took a redundancy package and ventured into the real world where I had a variety of roles including working for Hugh Wallace and owning my own restaurant.
+I took a redundancy package and ventured into the real world where I had a variety of roles including working for Archatect Hugh Wallace and owning my own restaurant.
 This was my university.
-I then joined Bank of Scotland Ire as a Debt Collector where I learn about people and how they struggled financially.
+I then joined Bank of Scotland Ire as a Debt Collector where I learnt about people and how they struggled financially.
 My next role in BOSI was as CSR Manager where I facilitated grants of 1.8M to 130 charities.
 This gave me a great understand of what a small grant to do to make a big difference in people’s lives.
-When the Bank closed, I then worked for Age Action and the RNLI.
+When the Bank closed, I then worked for Age Action and the RNLI as a National and Corporate Fundraiser.

 Deciding it was time for a change again I went to college and a Mature Student and was introduced to Digital Marketing which I love.
 I did several part degrees courses which lead to a Masters in Digital Entrepreneurship.
 Today I run a small company helping SMEs with their Digital Marketing.

 As one of the organisers of our decade reunions I have kept my connection to my classmates and the school.
-I was approached to join the Benevolent Fund Committee, joined and have been a member now for 4 years.
-This year I became the Secretary for the next 3 years.
+I was approached to join the Benevolent Fund Committee, joined and have been a member since 2019.
+In 2020 I became the Secretary 4 years.
 Hopefully we will bring news of the Benevolent Fund to more people with our website and Social Media – especially people who need a little help from the Fund.

 Sr Mary Shiel Class of 1965